Sat Jun 1 22:24:43 2024

 conventions, you can thus simply run snow-chibi package

-without any other options.
+<lib-file> without any other options.

-Although the command is called snow-chibi
+Although the command is called snow-chibi, it supports

 several other R7RS implementations.
 The implementations